 Recently, Rishi Batra, Heather Heavin, Michaela Keet, and I presented a program on negotiation theory at the Southeast Conference on Conflict Management at Lipscomb University.

 We focused primarily on litigation interest and risk assessment (LIRA).
-This is the subject of a forthcoming ABA book that Michaela, Heather, and I are writing, based in large part on their work.
+This is the subject of a forthcoming ABA book, Litigation Interest and Risk Assessment: Help Your Clients Make Good Litigation Decisions, that Michaela, Heather, and I are writing, based in large part on their work.
 Our approach focuses on assessment of expected court outcomes and tangible and intangible costs of proceeding in litigation.
 In particular, we encourage parties and professionals – including lawyers, mediators, and settlement conference judges – to carefully consider intangible costs, which often are overlooked, as described in this post.
 Here’s the powerpoint of our presentation.

 We asked members of the audience for their reactions and suggestions about helping parties make good litigation decisions.
 One person suggested asking parties whether they want to resolve the case or the problem (that is reflected in the case).
 Similarly, someone suggested asking if parties want to consider what they can learn from the conflict.
 Another suggested asking parties why they want to stay in litigation – and what would motivate them to settle.